 Arctic Bay is a vibrant, traditional community located in the northwest corner of Baffin Island.
 This safe harbour hamlet is situated upon a south-facing gravel beach on Adams Sound, which feeds into Admiralty Inlet, draining northwards to Lancaster Sound and the Northwest Passage.
 Inhabited by nomadic arctic peoples for 5,000 years, it is also named 'Ikpiarjuk' which means 'the pocket' in Inuktitut, referring to the way the site is surrounded by protective hills on three sides.
 Its sheltered shores and steep cliffs provide nesting habitat for many unique species of High Arctic birds and its sea waters are home to narwhals and bowhead whales.
 Every year in the spring a popular dog sledding race takes place between Arctic Bay and Igloolik that draws the best teams from across Nunavut.
+Link

 - Ethnic distribution